nexills/Scientific_Calculator_CS/README.md

 I used Python, specifically the tkinker library, to create this project.
 It is relatively easy to produce a functional GUI with tkinter, compared to other popular languages like C++/Java.
 Python provides string slicing, which is extremely helpful in this project.

 My main takeaway from this project is learning project management.
 I learnt how to develop a solution, create a layout and categorize different codes.
 Planning ahead helped me significantly for this project, as it helped me to focus on what to do that one moment and follow a plan step-to-step.
+Other than that, I learnt how to test codes - to test code is to try to break it, rather than proving it works.

 # Build Instructions (Windows)
 1. Install Python and Pip